 Distance: 150 miles

-Time: 2-4 days
+Duration: 2-4 days

-Taking the A90 from Aberdeen, heading North towards Peterhead, you will pass a beautiful little coastal village named Cruden Bay which is home to the spooky Slains Castle and a picturesque beach where Netflix ‘The Crown’ was filmed.
+Taking the A90 from Aberdeen, heading north towards Peterhead, you will pass a beautiful little coastal village named Cruden Bay which is home to the spooky Slains Castle and a picturesque beach where Netflix ‘The Crown’ was filmed.

-Following the coast will lead you through Banff, MacDuff, Gardenstown, Cullen and Portsoy.
-Portsoy hosts the infamous Portsoy Boat Festival which is definitely worth checking out.
 Turning onto the A96 at Fochabers, you can head towards Inverness via Brodie Castle, Nairn, Kilravock Castle, Cawdor Castle, Fort George, Castle Stuart and Culloden Battlefield.

-North Coast 500
+Scotland’s Route 66: The North Coast 500

 by Patricia from Mad About Travel